-Contextual Safeguarding is an approach to understanding, and responding to children's experiences of significant harm beyond their families.
+- 24.1 Contextual Safeguarding is an approach to understanding, and responding to children's experiences of significant harm beyond their families.
 Extra-familial harm is linked to contextual safeguarding; these concepts refer to harms that occur outside of the family system often during the adolescent years.
-This can include both sexual and child exploitation, domestic abuse in their own relationships.

-- 23.1 At The Cottesloe School all staff recognise that students may encounter safeguarding issues that happen outside of school and can occur between children outside of this environment.
-We will respond to such concerns, reporting to the appropriate agencies in order to support and protect the students. - 23.2 All staff, and especially the Safeguarding Team, will consider the context of incidents that occur outside of school to establish if situations outside of their families may be putting the student's welfare and safety at risk of abuse or exploitation, including (but not limited to) sexual exploitation, criminal exploitation and serious youth violence.

-We recognise that the geographical location of the school and the villages where our students live, may mean that they are at risk to certain safeguarding issues such as CSE and CCE.
+This can include both sexual and child exploitation, domestic abuse in their own relationships. - 24.2 At The Cottesloe School all staff recognise that students may encounter safeguarding issues that happen outside of school and can occur between children outside of this environment.
+We will respond to such concerns, reporting to the appropriate agencies in order to support and protect the students. - 24.3 All staff, and especially the Safeguarding Team, will consider the context of incidents that occur outside of school to establish if situations outside of their families may be putting the student's welfare and safety at risk of abuse or exploitation, including (but not limited to) sexual exploitation, criminal exploitation and serious youth violence. - 24.4 We recognise that the geographical location of the school and the villages where our students live, may mean that they are at risk to certain safeguarding issues such as CSE and CCE.
 We monitor any concerns that we receive and look for trends that may put other members of our school community at risk.
-Any intelligence that we receive is always reported to the police.

-- 23.3 Children who may be alleged perpetrators will also be supported to understand the impact of contextual issues on their safety and welfare. - 23.4 In such cases the individual needs and vulnerabilities of each child will be considered.

-Further guidance can be found at: https://contextualsafeguarding.org.uk/
+Any intelligence that we receive is always reported to the police. - 24.5 Children who may be alleged perpetrators will also be supported to understand the impact of contextual issues on their safety and welfare. - 24.6 In such cases the individual needs and vulnerabilities of each child will be considered. - 24.7 Further guidance can be found at: https://contextualsafeguarding.org.uk/

-24 Serious Violence
+25 Serious Violence

-- 24.1 All staff are aware of the signs and indicators which may signal that children are at risk from, or are involved with, serious violent crime.
+25.1 All staff are aware of the signs and indicators which may signal that children are at risk from, or are involved with, serious violent crime.
 These may include increased absence from school, a change in friendships or relationships with older individuals or groups, a significant decline in performance, signs of self-harm or significant change in wellbeing or signs of assault or unexplained injuries.
-Staff are aware that unexplained gifts or new possessions could also indicate that children have been approached by, or are involved with, individuals associated with criminal networks or gangs. - 24.2 At The Cottesloe School we are aware of the range of factors which increase the likelihood of involvement in serious violence such as being male, having been frequently absent or permanently excluded from school, having experienced child maltreatment and having been involved in offending such as theft or robbery.
-School will take appropriate measures to manage any situations arising Preventing youth violence and gang involvement Practical advice for schools and colleges (publishing.service.gov.uk)
+Staff are aware that unexplained gifts or new possessions could also indicate that children have been approached by, or are involved with, individuals associated with criminal networks or gangs.

+25.2 At The Cottesloe School we are aware of the range of factors which increase the likelihood of involvement in serious violence such as being male, having been frequently absent or permanently excluded from school, having experienced child maltreatment and having been involved in offending such as theft or robbery.
+School will take appropriate measures to manage any situations arising Preventing (publishing.service.gov.uk))

-25 Domestic Abuse
+26 Domestic Abuse

-All staff recognise that children who experience domestic abuse, including intimate partner abuse, referred to as 'teenage relationship abuse' KCSiE 2022 pg 144, can suffer long lasting emotional and psychological effects.
+26.1 All staff recognise that children can witness and be affected by domestic abuse that occurs within their home between family members.
+They may also experience abuse within their own intimate relationships, referred to as 'teenage relationship abuse', and can suffer long lasting emotional and psychological effects.
 Staff must report any concerns using the school's safeguarding procedures.

-26 Children Who Need a Social Worker (Child Protection and Child In Need Plans)
+27 Children Who Need a Social Worker (Child Protection and Child In Need Plans)